-presented: reconstructions of Solar Spectral Irradiance (SSI) variability at 19.3 and 21.1nm, the density and temperature profiles during the solar cycle 23 and 24, the density and temperature maps through different layers in the solar atmosphere and the emission maps in different layers at 19.3nm and 21.1nm.
-In the Sect.
-4, the discussion is presented.
-Finally, the concluding remarks are in Sect.
-5.
+We structure the paper as follows.
+In Section 2, we describe the physics-based model, the CODET model.
+In Section 3, the main results are presented: reconstructions of SSI variability at 19.3 and 21.1 nm, the density and temperature profiles during solar cycles 23 and 24, the density and temperature maps through different layers in the solar atmosphere, and the emission maps in different layers at 19.3 and 21.1 nm.
+In Section 4, the discussion is presented.
+Finally, concluding remarks are made in Section 5.